 Tips for successful interactions

 - Choose a longer lead, so that your dog has the freedom to move naturally and communicate without being restricted.
-We advise a 2 meter long training lead – these have a clip at both end and D-rings at several points along the length, giving you the option to shorten the lead when needed.
-Always keep the lead loose when greeting others, allowing your dog to move away from other dogs if they prefer.
+We advise a 2-meter-long training lead – these have a clip at both end and D-rings at several points along the length, giving you the option to shorten the lead when needed.
+Always keep some slack in the lead when greeting others, allowing your dog to move away from other dogs if they prefer.

-- Make a habit of observing your dog’s body language, as well as the body language of the other dog.
-If either dog appears uncomfortable or confrontational, or shows no interest in interacting, do not allow a meeting.
-Remember that your dog doesn’t have to meet every dog they see!
-Being able to pass by another dog without saying hello is a really useful skill for your dog to practise.
-If your dog struggles with this, feed high value treats as you pass the other dog – this will help prevent your dog from becoming frustrated, as well as teaching them that not saying hello can also be rewarding.
+- If your dog struggles with not greeting every dog they see, feed high value treats as you pass the other dog – this will help prevent your dog from becoming frustrated, as well as teaching them that not saying hello can also be rewarding.

 Remember, if you have any questions or concerns about your dog’s behaviour around other dogs, you can get in touch with us for free advice and support.